devbisme/skidl/docs/usage.rst

 Sometimes a portion of your circuit throws a lot of ERC warnings or errors even though you know it's correct.
-|skidl| provides flags that allow you to turn off the ERC for selected nets, pins,
-and parts like so::
+SKiDL provides flags that allow you to turn off the ERC for selected nets, pins, and parts like so::

     my_net.do_erc = False      # Turns of ERC for this particular net.